Crystalwarrior/KFO-Server/README.md

     - If you are the last player to leave the trial, it will be automatically destroyed.
 * **unfollow**
     - Stops following whoever you were following, provided you were a spectator.
+* **unignore** "ID/char name/edited-to character/showname/char showname/OOC name"
+    - Marks a target as no longer ignored, so you will now receive any IC messages from them.
+    - The target is not notified of you marking them as no longer ignored.
 * **unilock** "area number/name"
     - Changes the passage status (locked/unlocked) from the current area to the given one.
 * **uninvite** "ID/char name/edited-to character/showname/char showname/OOC name"